Individual Voluntary Arrangement (IVA)

 All debt solutions should be very carefully considered.
 Our team will provide you with the most appropriate advice taking into account your circumstances.
 There are a range of options which include IVA, Debt Management, Bankruptcy, Debt Relief Order, Debt Consolidation through refinancing and Dealing Direct with your Creditors all of which are covered on this site.

-A full and final settlement IVA is a legally binding arrangement with your creditors that allows you to repay a proportion of your debt in a one-off lump sum payment.
+A full and final settlement IVA is a legally binding arrangement with your creditors that allows you to repay a proportion of your debt using a one-off lump sum payment.

 Full and Final Settlement IVA Example